jcgerhard/cflib/.github/instructions/coding-standards.md

 - Required parameters should be defined first
 - Optional parameters should be defined last
 - Optional parameters should be defined as an "options" object
+- Optional callbacks should be defined as a last parameter
 - Using deconstruction for the "options" object is preferred
 - Apply meaningfull names to parameters
 - Use default values for optional parameters